lambda-dom/class_revisions/class_revisions/components/blackguard/docs/readme.md

 TODO:
 * Instead of another fire resist spell, scale Abyssal Armor to higher fire reistance.
 * Hellscorch, a version of sunscorch at level 1.
-* refactor the spell addition code using tables.